ni/NI-ELVIS-III-C-Examples/README.md

 ### AIO
 Demonstrates using the analog input and output (AIO).
 This example writes an initial value to AO0 on bank A and reads this value from AI0 on bank A.This example also reads the difference of the initial values on AI1 and AI5 on bank B. This example prints the values to the console.
 ### AIO N Sample
+Demonstrates using th analog input and output of N Sample (AIO - N Sample).
+This example reads a group of values from AI0 on bank A and writes a group of initial values to AO0 on bank B.This example prints the group of read values to the console.
 ### DIIRQ
 Demonstrates using the digital input interrupt request.
 This example registers an IRQ on digital input DIO0 on connector A and creates a new thread that waits for the interrupt to occur.
 ### DIO
 Demonstrates using the digital input and output (DIO).
 This example writes an initial value to DIO1 on bank A and reads this value from DIO0 on bank A.This example also reads an initial value from DIO0 on bank B.This example prints the values to the console.
 ### DIO N Sample
+Demonstrates using th digital input and output of N Sample (AIO - N Sample).
+This example reads a group of values from DIO0 on bank A and writes a group of initial values to DIO0 on bank B.This example prints the group of read values to the console.
 ### ButtonIRQ
 Demonstrates using the button interrupt request.
 This example registers an IRQ on the user button of the NI ELVIS III and creates a new thread that waits for the interrupt to occur.
 ### TimerIRQ